 March 23.
 Third Richard Stites Memorial Lecture.
 Hubertus Jahn, University of Cambridge (UK).
 Location: Healy 104.
 “Functions, Feasts, and the Aesthetics of Empire: Russian Tsars Travelling in the Caucasus in the Long Nineteenth Century”

 April 20.
-Stephen Riegg, Texas A&M University. “‘Denationalizing' Armenians?
-Late Imperial Russia’s Policy Reversals in the Caucasus”
+Stephen Riegg, Texas A&M University.
+“The Viability of Imperial Rule in the Caucasus: Viceroy I. Vorontsov-Dashkov and Armenians, 1905-15”

 May 4.
 Krista Goff, University of Miami.
 “Ingilo, Yengiloy, Georgian, Georgian-Ingilo, Azeri: The Politics of Naming and Groupness”